-IntroductionRipple Tank Sim is a wave simulator for demonstrating common wave behaviours that occurs naturally in many media.
+IntroductionRipple Tank Sim is a wave simulator for demonstrating common wave behaviours that occur naturally in many media.
 This ripple tank can exhibit slow propagation of waves that will reflect off walls (and optionally sides), diffract around corners and constructively and destructively interfere to create interference patterns.
 It is also possible to demonstrate the Doppler effect with a moving point source.

 DemosBelow are some examples of what can be demonstrated with this simulator.
 In addition to following these instructions please see the section below on mouse or touch controls, rotating the 3D view can give a more intuitive perspective.
 Switching shader modes can also make the waves clearer.